Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 I traveled to western Ireland in late April as a guest of Wilderness Ireland to do six days of hiking in Ireland – specifically the Connemara and Mayo region.
 It’s an area that’s famous for its mountains, bog wilderness, big views and savage beauty – and one where it’s surprisingly easy to get lost, especially if the weather heads south.

-While I had traveled through much of this region before on a bike, I had never been hiking in Ireland in these mountains.
+While I had traveled through much of the Connemara region before on a bike, I had never been hiking in Ireland in these mountains.
 I was keen to do so, especially early in the season when hiking is difficult in the Rockies because of all the snow.

 Galway is a great place to start the trip